amytai/cinterrupts-osdi/README.md

 will be 5.0.8-nvmecint.
 You will then need to reboot into this kernel, which is only necessary the first time.

 When kernel is loaded the driver is ready.
-If you modify driver and need to compile only the driver then run:
+If you modify the driver and need to compile it then run:

 ```